smheidrich/skim-unicode-table/README.md

 try to build your own script for copying the character into the clipboard using `skim-unicode-table`.

+### Optional dependencies

-If you want enlarged character previews like in the demo video above to work, you'll also have to install [atanunq's viu][2] and make sure it can be found from `PATH`.
+- [atanunq's viu][2]: Required for enlarged character previews like in the demo video above to work.
+Make sure it can be found from `PATH`.

 ### Launching in new terminal window